kimiko-dev/Uber-Data-Pipeline/Diary of Making.md

 ## 5 dbt (Data Build Tool)

+dbt is the T part of the ELT pipeline, where I transformed the data into valuable insights.

 ### 5.1 dbt Set Up

 First, we navigate to the directory where we want to build the dbt models.